-Discipline in Tudor schools was savage.
-The teacher often had a stick with birch twigs attached to it.
-Boys were hit with the birch twigs on their bare buttocks.
+Discipline in Tudor schools was harsh.
+The teacher often had a stick with birch twigs attached to it for hitting boys.

-Of course many boys did not go to school at all.
+Of course many Tudor boys did not go to school at all.
 If they were lucky they might get a 7-year apprenticeship and learn a trade.
-Some craftsmen could read and write but few labourers could.
+Some craftsmen could read and write but few laborers could.

 Tudor children who did not go to school were expected to work.
 They helped their parents by doing tasks such as scaring birds when seeds were sown They also helped to weave wool and did other household tasks.

-Toys changed little through the centuries.
-Tudor children still played with wooden dolls.
+Tudor children played with wooden dolls.
 (They were called Bartholomew babies because they were sold at St Bartholomew's fair in London).
-They also played cup and ball (a wooden ball with a wooden cup on the end of handle.
+They also played cup and ball (a wooden ball with a wooden cup on the end of the handle.
 You had to swing the handle and try and catch the ball in the cup).
-Children also played with yo-yos.
+Tudor children also played with yo-yos.

 A history of children